bazelbuild/bazel/site/docs/remote-caching-debug.md

    Such warnings will be followed by the error message detailing the connection problem that should help you debug: for example, mistyped endpoint name or incorrectly set credentials.
 Find and address any such errors.
+If the error message you see does not give you enough information, try adding `--verbose_failures`.

 2. Follow the steps from [Troubleshooting cache hits for remote execution](/remote-execution-caching-debug.html#troubleshooting-cache-hits) to